SFDO-Community-Sprints/DEI-Framework/README.md

 - The eco-wide coalition sub-group will share out feedback from the beta group, the call script will be updated and we will create a project plan to complete interviews of DEI leaders in the Salesforce ecosystem Emma*

-- We will review, analyze, and collate results from September Sprint Survey into a Recommendations Document for the Open Source Commons Team Akash*
+- We may review, analyze, and collate results from September Sprint Survey into a Recommendations Document for the Open Source Commons Team Akash* and Charise*

+- We may discuss next steps with International sprint programming and inclusion Akash*

-- Create a DEI marketing plan for the next NPSP Virtual Sprint: posts for LinkedIn, Twitter, Power of Us Hub, email blast, etc.
+- Create a DEI marketing plan for the next NPSP Virtual Sprint: posts for LinkedIn, Twitter, Power of Us Hub, email blast, etc. All

 ### Power of Us Hub
 Join the [Power of Us Hub group](https://powerofus.force.com/s/group/0F91E000000bo84SAA/diversity-equity-and-inclusion-dei)